fecampossantos/aion/docs/README.md

 # Documentation Index

-Welcome to the comprehensive documentation for **Chrono**, a React Native time tracking application built with Expo.
+Welcome to the comprehensive documentation for **Aion**, a React Native time tracking application built with Expo.

 ## 📚 Documentation Overview

-This documentation provides complete information for users, developers, and contributors working with the Chrono app.
+This documentation provides complete information for users, developers, and contributors working with the Aion app.

 ## 📖 Available Documentation